pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 GetCapacityRequest (no capabilities, no parameters, no topology).

-This mode of operation is expected to be used by drivers that really need to track capacity per node; in that case, CSITopologyCapacity has to grow linearly with the number of nodes where the driver runs.
+This mode of operation is expected to be used by drivers that really need to track capacity per node; in that case, `CSIStorageClassInfo` has to grow linearly with the number of nodes where the driver runs.

 #### Central provisioning